 I frequently take notes while reading.
 My note taking is an imperfect system but useful enough for me to have employed it for many years.
-I use small notebooks with lined pages.
 I write the title of the book and then, by page number, index all the segments within the book that appeal to me.
 Sometimes I transcribe entire paragraphs.
-Other times I paraphrase the authors work or only list the topic as a reference.
-I also spin off with my own thoughts or whittle something down to a simple maxim.
-A portion or my notes with a collection of famous maxims are posted here together.
+Other times I paraphrase the author's work or only list the topic as a reference.
+On occasion, I'll spin off with my own thoughts or whittle something down to a simple maxim.
+A portion of my notes with a collection of famous maxims are posted here together.
 Those which I know the original author, I have credited.
-Those blank; I cannot recall who wrote it or if perhaps my own version of it.
+Those I cannot recall who wrote it or if perhaps my own version of it are blank.
 Many maxims are evolved in such a way.
 In any case, I hope they prove to be useful.

 It is wonderful how much may be done if we are always doing.
 Thomas Jefferson